What is bitumen emulsion & its uses?

 Bitumen emulsion (emulsified liquid bitumen) is an artificial building material obtained by mixing in special facilities an aqueous solution of emulsifier and petroleum bitumen.
 It is a homogenous fluid (consistency of milk) liquid of brown or dark-brown color.

-The emulsion is the dispersion (i.e. uniform distribution) of small droplets of one liquid in another.
-Droplets of dispersed liquid usually have a diameter of 1 to 100 µm (0.001-0.01 mm).
+The emulsion is the dispersion (i.e., uniform distribution) of tiny droplets of one liquid in another.
+Dispersed liquid droplets usually have a diameter of 1 to 100 µm (0.001-0.01 mm).

 The peculiarity is that under normal conditions such liquids do not mix with each other (e.g., oil and water).
-Immediately during mixing these substances can form an emulsion, but once the mixing stops, the emulsion quickly loses stability and separates (small drops of one liquid are attracted to each other and eventually form a solid film).
+Immediately during mixing these substances can form an emulsion.
+Still, once the mixing stops, the emulsion quickly loses stability and separates (small drops of one liquid attract each other and eventually form a solid film).

 The use of bitumen emulsions in road works